NW-Anderson/nw-anderson_research.github.io/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<q style='display:inline-block; width:1000px; margin-left: 32px'>Among species that have separate sexes, sex chromosomes are nearly ubiquitous and yet there are many unanswered question with regard to their evolutionary dynamics.
 XY sex chromosome systems are one of the most common methods of sex determination and have long interested researchers.
 Normally X and Y chromosomes differentiate over time as the Y chromosome decays.
 However, not all species experience this Y decay.
 The fountain of youth hypothesis suggests that imperfect sexual development and deleterious mutations on Y chromosomes may act together as a force to maintain homology between the X and Y. However, the viability of the fountain of youth hypothesis has not been well explored mathematically.
 Using both finite and infinite population genetic models we have shown that this process cannot completely eliminate sexually antagonistic selection – the force that is thought to lead to the decay of Y chromosomes.
 Using our modeling approach we are able to determine the parameter space under which the fountain of youth can and cannot preserve similarity between the X and Y chromosome.
 These results appear to support fountain of youth hypothesis by showing the limits to the canonical model of sex chromosome evolution and grant insight into the fitness effect of sex chromosome inversions.</q>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Poster](https://drive.google.com/file/d/1z3TgDcqhsfpzkswb43SNzQeYvo4kCNtR/view?usp=sharing). <br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Github.](https://github.com/NW-Anderson/FOY)

-**Ancestral State Test: a method for inferring the impact of causal relationships between continuous and discrete trait evolution.**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<q style='display:inline-block; width:1000px; margin-left: 32px'>Co-evolutionary relationships where the value of a continuous trait affects the evolution of a discrete trait remain difficult to study.
-We present a novel comparative method, to be included in the existing R package evobiR, that tests whether a discrete trait transitions when a continuous trait has values more extreme than expected if both traits were evolving independently.
-We show that this approach has acceptable type 1 error rates, even when its assumptions are violated, but has low power unless the number of taxa is large.
-Finally we compare this approach to existing methods that can be used to explore similar hypotheses.
-The types of questions that this approach allows us to test are common in evolutionary biology and, unlike existing approaches, the ancestral condition test uses all available data and provides more information than existing methods.</q>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Poster](https://drive.google.com/open?id=1xWjilhFZ34JdqAH0Sq6QrtmwTxlXyfsW). <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Github](https://github.com/NW-Anderson/Ancestral-Condition-Test).&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 **The Temporal Contingency Test: discovering correlation in the evolution of discrete traits.**